hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/mutations/2-create-mutation.md

 ---
 title: "Run mutation, update cache"
-metaTitle: "Apollo Mutation Component | GraphQL React Native Apollo Tutorial"
+metaTitle: "Apollo useMutation Hook | GraphQL React Native Apollo Tutorial"
-metaDescription: "We will use the Apollo Client Mutation component from react-apollo in React Native app as an example to insert new data and update cache locally using readQuery and writeQuery."
+metaDescription: "We will use the Apollo Client useMutation hook in React Native app as an example to insert new data and update cache locally using readQuery and writeQuery."
 ---

 import GithubLink from "../../src/GithubLink.js";